peter-mcnair/old_website/about.markdown

 ### About the author

-Peter is a second year Electrical Engineer.
+Peter is an undergraduate Electrical Engineer.

-He enjoys electric guitar, electric cars and long walks on the beach.
+He likes electric guitars, electric cars and long walks on the beach.

 ![Profile](Peter McNair.jpg)